shankarnarayanb/Space-stripping-extension/README.md

 Usage:

 1. Web Surfing, Bhai Sahab(My Brother): You're surfing the interwebs and stumble upon a webpage brimming with text input fields.
 Maybe it's a form, maybe it's a online form, or the web equivalent of Mount Everest: The dreaded Jenkins Nodes and Clouds page.
 This beast is sprawling with text input fields, each one begging for your attention.
-It's a veritable jungle of AWS MI ID's , instance types, and whatnot.
+It's a veritable jungle of AWS AMI ID's , instance types, and whatnot.

 2. Oops, Thoda Extra Ho Gaya(I've added a bit too much) : In the heat of the moment,  like a little extra spicy masla to the biryani, you find that you've unintentionally added leading and/or trailing spaces to one of the text fields.